Explore Slough

 Frequently asked questions

-Slough Trading Estate (the largest industrial estate in Europe under single ownership), Herschel's discovery of Uranus (from a Slough garden in 1781), the BBC TV sitcom The Office, and a Berkshire town that transcended its satirical reputation Roam surfaces the hidden gems that make Slough worth exploring.
+Slough is a place in Berkshire known for slough Trading Estate (the largest industrial estate in Europe under single ownership), Herschel's discovery of Uranus (from a Slough garden in 1781), the BBC TV sitcom The Office, and a Berkshire town that transcended its satirical reputation.
+William Herschel discovered Uranus from his garden in Slough in 1781, using a telescope he built himself.
+The population is around 165,000.

-Yes — Roam is live in Slough and across Berkshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Slough and across Berkshire.
+It is available on iOS and Android.